Inneren12/Clean/README.md

 docker compose up --build
 ```

+## Sprint 1 Notes / Boundaries

+- Sprint 1 uses in-memory chat sessions only (no DB persistence yet).
+- The Postgres container is included for Sprint 2 readiness; runtime logic does not depend on it yet.
+- Alembic migrations are present but not applied until Sprint 2.
+- `/v1/leads` is part of Sprint 2 and not implemented in Sprint 1.

 ## Web UI (chat tester)

 The minimal Next.js chat UI lives in `web/`.
 It expects the API base URL in an